GameFoundry/bsf/Documentation/Manuals/Native/advMaterials.md

 ===============
 [TOC]

 We have already talked about how to create materials, assign them parameters and bind them to a **Renderable** component.
 In this section we'll show an advanced way to assign material parameters, how to use materials for rendering directly (without using **Renderable** component) and how to create your own shaders without the use of BSL.

 # Material parameters {#advMaterials_a}
 Previously we have shown to how to set **Material** parameters by calling methods like @ref bs::Material::setTexture "Material::setTexture()", @ref bs::Material::setFloat "Material::setFloat()", @ref bs::Material::setColor "Material::setColor()", @ref bs::Material::setVec4 "Material::setVec4()" and similar.

-As an alternative you can also set materials through material handles.
+As an alternative you can also set materials through material parameter handles.
 Once a material handle is retrieved it allows you to set material parameters much more efficiently than by calling the methods above directly.

 To retrieve the handles call any of the following methods, depending on material parameter type:
  - @ref bs::ct::Material::getParamTexture "ct::Material::getParamTexture()" - Outputs a @ref bs::TMaterialParamTexture<Core> "MaterialParamTexture" handle that can be used for reading & writing the parameter value.